Girl, 13, killed in Crown Point crash; Lake County Sheriff's Department investigating

 RELATED: Aurora hit-and-run crash leaves bicyclist dead; police searching for wanted vehicle

-The Lake County Coroner's Office identified the girl as Kelly Hume of Crown Point.
+The Lake County Coroner's Office identified the victim a Crown Point girl.

 "The Lake County Sheriff's Department Traffic Unit is conducting traffic reconstruction of this incident and the investigation continues," Sheriff Oscar Martinez Jr. said.
 "Our thoughts and prayers are with the family at this extremely difficult time."